srinathLN7/learn-haskell/README.md

 # Learn Haskell for Plutus - Cardano

-This repository is a collection of the list of haskell programs and lecture notes written during my adventure in learning haskell - a language used to develop smart contracts in the [cardano blockchain](https://docs.cardano.org/).
-The more you learn haskell, the more you fall in love with its simplicity and elegance.
-Being a firm believer of the philosophy "Less is more" when it comes to programming, Haskell makes me go "Wowwwwww!"
+This repository is a collection of the list of haskell programs and lecture notes written during my adventure in learning haskell - a lazy, statically typed, pure functional programming language used to develop smart contracts in the [cardano](https://docs.cardano.org/) blockchain.
+Being a firm believer of the philosophy "Less is more" when it comes to programming, the more I learn haskell, the more I fall in love with its simplicity and elegance.
+Haskell makes me go "Wowwwwww!"

 **What about you?
-Do you like writing 1000's of lines of code or 1 line that does 1000 things?**
+Do you like writing 1000's of lines of code that doing 1 thing or 1 line of code doing 1000 things?**

 ## Recommended Video Lectures and Tutorials

 **Prof. Graham Huttom Lecture Series - Highly Recommended**

-I thoroughly enjoyed wwatching Professor Graham Hutton lecture series on Functional programming in Haskell.
+I thoroughly enjoyed watching Professor Graham Hutton lecture series on Functional programming in Haskell and would highly recommend for any haskell beginner.
+He explains the functional programming paradigm using the first-principles approach.

 * [Functional Programming](https://www.youtube.com/playlist?list=PLF1Z-APd9zK7usPMx3LGMZEHrECUGodd3)